MultiGridBarrier 0.9.0

 functions can be used to generate various convex domains.

-These function are called as follows: barrier(x,y)
+These functions are called as follows: barrier(x,y)

 . x